lcpp-org/crane/docs/source/TwoReactionArgon.rst

 Second, for any tabulated rate coeffients, the folder containing them must be located.
 In this case, `data`, which neighbors the input file, is selected.
 Third, the sampling variable for the tabulated rate coefficients is identified.
 In this case, it is `reduced_field`.
-Fourth, we apply spline interpolation to the tabulated rate coefficients to obtain values not directly tabulated.
+Fourth, we apply linear interpolation to the tabulated rate coefficients to obtain values not directly tabulated.

 Finally, we list all of our reactions and their associated rate coefficient as a single string.
 The reactants and products are separated by an arrow `->`.